garaio/grem-graphql-api/README.md

 ## Schema Documentation

 We run a [reference server](https://demo.garaio-rem.ch/external/graphql/graphiql) where you can explore the queries and mutations.
-If you want to extract the schema definition, use one of the many avaliable tools with this [endpoint](https://demo.garaio-rem.ch/external/graphql/)
+If you want to extract the schema definition, use one of the many avaliable tools against this [endpoint](https://demo.garaio-rem.ch/external/graphql/)